atomjump/inserter/README.md

 ## Requirements

-AtomJump Loop Server >= 1.0.4
+AtomJump Messaging Server >= 1.0.4

 ## Installation

 Find the server at https://src.atomjump.com/atomjump/loop-server.
 Download and install.

-Download the .zip file or git clone the repository into the directory loop-server/plugins/inserter
+Download the .zip file or git clone the repository into the directory messaging-server/plugins/inserter

 Copy config/configORIGINAL.json to config/config.json